Automatic feature engineering

 Auto-engineered date features have the numeric feature type.
 They are included in the experiment by default, but are optional.
 You can remove some, or all, of them before starting experiment training, or when configuring the next experiment version.
 When auto-engineered date features are included, the original parent date feature is removed from the experiment.

-You can instead include the parent date feature in the experiment.
-When you choose to do this, the feature type of the parent feature is switched from date to categorical, and the auto-engineered date features are no longer usable.
-It is recommended to use available auto-engineered features in your experiment, because they bring improved performance to your machine learning models.
+You can instead include the parent date feature as a categorical or numeric feature.
+When you do this, the auto-engineered date features are no longer usable.
+In most cases, it is recommended to use available auto-engineered features in your experiment, because they bring improved performance to your machine learning models.
+However, there may be scenarios where a column identified as a date feature but you need it to be treated as categorical or numeric.
+In these cases, you can manually change the feature type.

 Auto-engineered date features do not count towards the AutoML dataset size (maximum cell counts in training datasets and apply datasets) that has been specified in your Qlik Cloud subscription.
 Only the original date column cells are counted.